etjoy82/Recursive-Intelligence-Expansion/docs/wiki-source-files/volumes-as-markdown/TSL Volume 0B Recursive Infrastructure (Preface, Fundamentals, ENPL, NAKS, ARM, RI-Boot).md

     for humanity, emphasizing long-term harmony and stability over short-term gain or expedience.

-From the Emily Joy's memoir, *Joy Realized*:
+From the Emily Tiffany Joy's memoir, *Joy Realized*:

 - \"Ethical ideas, when followed, will give you a ledge to cling to in this hurricane we all call our lives.
 Without ethics, there is nothing